learn-co-curriculum/dsc-intro-to-sets/README.md

 ## Introduction

 You have definitely heard of sets before.
-In this section, however, you will learn about a formal definition of sets, which will serve as a foundation for everything related to probability and combinatorics!
+In this section, however, you will learn about the formal definition of sets, which will serve as a foundation for everything related to probability and combinatorics!

 ## Objectives